The role of Head of Market Intelligence, explained by François CARON, an IÉSEG graduate

 The job requires both a wide-angle lens and laser-focused insights—on major trends, disruptive players (Big Techs, global banking peers, fintechs), and shifts in the value chain.
 That means producing strategic briefs, market overviews, and presentations.
 I also lead an ongoing intelligence-sharing community within the team and across business units.

-What skills and competencies are essential for this role?
+What are the essential skills and competencies for this job?

 I’d say the most important competency for this role is intellectual curiosity: a passion for learning, exploring a wide range of industries and professions, and maintaining a critical perspective.
 I stay constantly informed — during the workday, but also on weekends, holidays, or with family — keeping an eye on current events, weak signals, and emerging trends.
 Staying ahead of global developments is key to driving innovation and remaining competitive.